Tim Griffis

 Current Research Interests

-5. Biophysical modeling of land-atmosphere trace gas exchange
+• Biophysical modeling of land–atmosphere trace gas exchange

-6. Atmospheric transport and fate of herbicides/pesticides
+• Atmospheric transport and fate of herbicides and pesticides in agricultural landscapes

 Teaching